Research

 McDaniel, D. (2023).
 Discovering Good Trouble in Social Media Spaces: BIPOC Teens’ Voice and Agency Through Digital Literacies.
 2023 Georgia Council of Teachers of English (GCTE) Conference, Athens, GA.

-Click here to view my Google Scholar page.
+Click here to view my Google Scholar profile.

 Click here to view my ORCID profile.